LaunchAcademy/clinic-restaurant-reviews-live-code/restaurant-recommendations-usestate.md

 * Rating (one to five stars)
 * The text content of their review of the restaurant

-You should only be tracking user's input as they type in to the form (at first).
+You should only be tracking user's input as they type into the form (at first).
 We will persist this new review in a later step.

 #### Hints